 Los Angeles International Airport – IATA Code – LAX (~ 88 M Passengers)

 Los Angeles International Airport, famously known as LAX is the main airport of the Los Angeles Metropolitan area.
 LAX is in the top 5 of busiest US airports and world airports.
-Airport is a hub for several airlines – American, Delta, United and Air New Zealand, just to name a few.
-San Francisco, NYC and Las Vegas are top domestic destinations, while London and Mexico City lead the way for international routes.
-LAX has an unreal 9 passengers terminals.
-Airport is located about 30 km southwest of downtown LA.
-To get there, passengers can choose between public transportation, airport shuttles, taxis, car rentals etc.
+The airport is a hub for several airlines – American, Delta, United, and Air New Zealand, just to name a few.
+San Francisco, NYC, and Las Vegas are top domestic destinations, while London and Mexico City lead the way for international routes.
+LAX has an unreal 9 passenger terminals.
+The airport is located about 30 km southwest of downtown LA.
+To get there, passengers can choose between public transportation, airport shuttles, taxis, car rentals, etc.

 San Francisco International Airport – IATA Code – SFO (~ 57 M Passengers)

 San Francisco International Airport is one of the busiest US airports, as well as 2nd busiest airport in California.
-Airport is located about 20 km south of SF downtown.
+The airport is located about 20 km south of SF downtown.
 Getting to the city is possible via numerous transport options.
-Most notably by public buses, shuttles, taxis and car rentals.
+Most notably by public buses, shuttles, taxis, and car rentals.
 Bay Area Rapid Transit and SamTrans are 2 public transit options.
 As for the airport, it’s a hub for United and Alaska Airlines.
 LA and Seattle are top domestic destinations, and London and Hong Kong international.
 Moreover, SFO airport has 4 huge terminals, so it’s really easy to get lost in there.

 San Diego International Airport – IATA Code – SAN (~ 25 M Passengers)